Click the 'Play' button to read out loud this webpage content

-Nataraja dances within an arch of flames, which denotes the great cycle of existence.
-He has tresses of long and matted hair, which are seen flying out in all directions, showing his ecstasy.
-He dances with his right leg stamped firmly on a dwarf, called Muyalaka in Tamil, showing victory over demonic forces and his bent left leg is bent and raised, indicating upliftment.
+Nataraja is depicted in a dancing pose with tresses of long and matted hair, flying out in all directions, showing his ecstasy.
+He dances with his right leg stamped firmly on a dwarf, called Muyalaka in Tamil, showing victory over demonic forces and his left leg is bent and raised, indicating upliftment.
 He has four hands, the upper right of which holds Damru, the drum, indicating time and rhythm, and the left holds Agni, the fire, denoting the essence of creation and destruction.
-His lower right arm in which a serpent is coiling, is in Abhaya mudra, telling devotees not to fear and assuring them protection, while his lower left points to his raised left foot, signifying liberation.
+His lower right arm, in which a serpent is coiling, is in Abhaya mudra, telling devotees not to fear and assuring them protection, while his lower left arm points to his raised left foot, signifying liberation.
 The sacred river Ganges is seen in his flying strands of hair, indicating holiness.

 Another story speaks about a sage who did penance towards Lord Shiva in Chidambaram, wishing that he should get the feet of a tiger and should also see the Lord’s divine dance.
-The Lord granted him the wishes and did the cosmic dance in Chidambaram for the sake of the tiger-footed sage Vyaagrapadha.
+The Lord granted him the wishes and did the cosmic dance in Chidambaram for the sake of the tiger-footed sage Vyaagrapada.
 There is also a story as per which, Shiva assumed Nataraja form and did the dance to satisfy the wishes of Lord Vishnu and his serpent couch, Adi Sesha.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.